-Total number of awareness Topics / priciples covered %age of value chain partners covered (by value of business programmes held under the training done with such partners) under the awareness programmes 30 Principle 1 - Ethics Awareness 60
+Total number of awareness programmes held Topics / priciples covered under the training %age of value chain partners covered (by value of business done with such partners) under the awareness programmes 30 Principle 1 - Ethics Awareness 60

 2. Does the entity have processes in place to avoid / manage conflict of interests involving members of Board?
 If Yes, provide details of the same